hoffmangroup/segtools/doc/segtools.rst

    segtools/trunk/install.py

 .. note::
-   R and several R modules (``reshape``, ``latticeExtra``) are not yet installed by this script, but are required for segtools to generate images.
-Please have R installed and install these modules with CRAN prior to running segtools
+   R is not yet installed by this script, but is required to run segtools.
+   Please have R installed, with R_LIBS set appropriately prior to installing segtools

 Usage